JithinSukumaran/artyvis_task/README.md

 # artyvis_task

-Since https://in.seamsfriendly.com/ was a dynamic site, scrapy with splash was used to scrape it.
+Since https://in.seamsfriendly.com/ was a dynamic site heavy on javascript, scrapy with splash was used to scrape it.

 Tech stack used:
 1. Scrapy